schlaepfAIR/PROG2/README.md

 ## Idea of Features

-- Import a HTML file and watch it magically convert to Markdown
 - Connect to an openAPI (Amadeus Developer)
 - Get all Flight options from your entered departure Airport (REST: Airport Routes)
 - Get details about the choosen destination airport